Diabetes and kidney disease

 A urine test looks for a protein called albumin leaking into the urine.

-A kidney biopsy is ordered to confirm the diagnosis.
+A kidney biopsy may be ordered to confirm the diagnosis or look for other causes of kidney damage.

 When kidney damage is caught in its early stages, it can be slowed with treatment.
 Once larger amounts of protein appear in the urine, kidney damage will slowly get worse.